mystoragebox/Folder_Structure/Music_Folder.md

 # Music Folder Structure
 This file outlines the best way I found to organise my music files.
 This works for me and you can change the structure to suit your music folder.
-I use Musicbee to organise the files and as such, will outline them below.
+I use Musicbee to organise the files and as such, will outline the naming templates below.

 All the templates below assume you are already in the root music folder.
 ## Metadata